GSA/training-pathway-data-practitioner/codealong-version-control/Lab_1.md

 Throughout this class, we'll be practicing on this GitHub repository: https://github.com/jfredrickson5/code-along (right-click this link and open it in a new tab or new window so that you can switch between the lab instructions and the code-along repository).

-That repository contains our budding new open source project, so it's not much to look at right now.
+That repository, called `jfredrickson5/code-along`, contains our budding new open source project, so it's not much to look at right now.

 Let's take a look at the issues by clicking on the **Issues** tab at the top of the repository.
 You should now see a list of issues.